Connect with others who understand.

 What Is Biotin?

-Biotin is an essential B vitamin found primarily in animal products, such as beef, eggs, and salmon.
-It is also found in smaller amounts in foods such as sunflower seeds, sweet potatoes, spinach, almonds, and tuna.
-The recommended adequate intake for biotin in adults ages 19 and older is 30 micrograms.
-Sufficient biotin can be difficult to obtain in a vegetarian or vegan diet, which has made supplemental forms more popular over the years.
+Biotin is an essential B vitamin found primarily in animal products such as beef, eggs, and salmon.
+It’s also found in smaller amounts in foods such as sunflower seeds, sweet potatoes, spinach, almonds, and tuna.
+For adults aged 19 and older, the recommended amount of biotin is 30 micrograms per day.
+It can be hard to get enough biotin from a vegetarian or vegan diet, which is why many people have started to take biotin supplements over the years.

 Results From Biotin Clinical Studies

-Few clinical trials have been conducted to assess the mechanisms of high-dose biotin supplements and symptoms of progressive MS, with mixed results.
-When assessing the efficacy of a drug, supplement, or diet, it is important to have studies with large numbers of participants who are followed over a period of time.
-Confirmation from other studies is important to prove that high-dose biotin supplements may be either beneficial or harmful to individuals with primary progressive MS.
+Only a few clinical trials have been conducted to assess the mechanisms of high-dose biotin supplements and symptoms of progressive MS, with mixed results.
+When figuring out if a supplement is effective, it’s important to have studies with large numbers of participants who are followed over a period of time.
+For high-dose biotin supplements to be proven helpful or harmful for people with primary progressive MS, other studies need to show the same results.
+Consistent findings are key to understanding how effective biotin might be.

-Most recently, a randomized, double-blind placebo study also failed to show improvements in people with primary progressive MS symptoms when taking a high-dose biotin supplement.
-The study was completed in 642 individuals across 90 clinics in 13 countries.
-The study showed that MD1003 did not show significant improvement in disability or walking speed for individuals with progressive MS.
+Most recently, a randomized, double-blind placebo study from The Lancet Neurology also failed to show improvements in people with PPMS symptoms when taking a high-dose biotin supplement.
+The study involved 642 individuals in 13 countries.
+The supplement did not significantly improve disability or walking speed for those with progressive MS.

 Is Biotin Safe?

 Published data suggest that 300 milligrams of biotin per day was tolerated well and considered safe.
-However, consuming high doses of biotin has been shown to create false lab results, which could mask specific laboratory values, including thyroid function and troponin (the protein measured to detect a heart attack).
+However, consuming high doses of biotin has been shown to create false lab results, which could mask abnormal test results, for instance, for thyroid-stimulating hormone and troponin, a protein measured to detect a heart attack.

-Dietary supplements like biotin are not regulated by the U.S. Food and Drug Administration, so there may be concerns about accurate labeling, contaminants of heavy metals, and other harmful byproducts.
-Certain supplements are third-party tested to ensure their efficacy, so seek out supplements with the USP or NSF logo.
+Dietary supplements like biotin aren’t strictly regulated by the U.S. Food and Drug Administration (FDA), like medications are.
+This means there may be concerns about accurate labeling, contaminants of heavy metals, and other harmful byproducts.
+Be careful when choosing supplement products.
+Some supplements are tested by independent organizations to make sure they are safe and effective.
+Look for products with the United States Pharmacopeia (USP) or NSF logo — these marks show that the supplements meet quality standards.

-Talk with your doctor before taking biotin to ensure that it does not interfere with any prescribed medications, supplements, or health conditions.
+Talk with your neurology team before taking biotin to ensure it won’t interfere with any prescribed medications, supplements, or other health conditions.

 What Do MyMSTeam Members Say About Biotin?

-Although evidence on the efficacy of biotin for MS is mixed, some members of MyMSTeam have found an improvement in their symptoms after taking biotin regularly.
+Although evidence on the efficacy of biotin for MS is mixed, some members of MyMSTeam report noticing an improvement in their symptoms after taking biotin regularly.
 One member shared, “My doctor said it would take six months for the full effect, but I already see a difference with no leg spasms.”
-Another said, “I take it at night and it seems to help with leg cramps and leg spasms.”
+Another said, “I take it at night, and it seems to help with leg cramps and leg spasms.”

 However, some members find biotin doesn’t work as well as they had hoped.
-As one member shared, “I started my biotin regimen on June 27.
-That’s 100 milligrams of pure biotin three times a day.
+As one member shared, “I started my biotin regimen in June, taking pure biotin three times a day.
 I see no beneficial effects to this point.
 Still hoping.”

 Find Your Team

-Living with MS presents challenges.
-It can create a desire to search for new or alternative ways to help with the disease by either managing symptoms or slowing the progression of primary progressive MS. MyMSTeam is the social network for people with MS and their loved ones.
-On MyMSTeam, more than 165,000 members come together to ask questions, give advice, and share their stories with others who understand life with MS.
+On MyMSTeam, the social network for people with multiple sclerosis and their loved ones, more than 216,000 members come together to ask questions, give advice, and share their stories with others who understand life with multiple sclerosis.

 All updates must be accompanied by text or a picture.